AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Model.rst

     \int_V \nabla \cdot \boldsymbol{u} dV + \int_V (\overline \theta + \delta \theta)\frac{dp_0}{dt} dV = \int_V (\overline S + \delta S) dV

-Since the perturbations integrate to zero over the domain volume, the mean values are constants, and :math:`p_0` is only a function of time, the above simplifies:
+Since the perturbations integrate to zero over the domain volume, the mean values are constants, and :math:`p_0` is only a function of time, the above simplifies to:

 .. math::